ahuard0/AndroidSerial/README.md

 # AndroidSerial
- Serial message passing from an Android Pixel 5A

-This demo implements the <a href="https://github.com/mik3y/usb-serial-for-android">usb-serial-for-android</a> library.
+This demo passes serial messages between an Android Pixel 5A cellphone and an Arduino Uno using the <a href="https://github.com/mik3y/usb-serial-for-android">usb-serial-for-android</a> library.